Student Advisory Committee (SAC)

 Graduate Student Conference

 Each fall, we welcome presentations that offer ways in which research and practice can help shape new possibilities for education and new futures for students.
 This conference is an opportunity to strengthen ties to our wider community; engage in inclusive conversations that enrich our ideas about language, literacy, and culture; and communicate critical perspectives on both research and teaching practice.
 It showcases student research and poster presentations from all departments and colleges.
-The 23rd Annual Graduate Student Conference on November 11, 2020 was our first ever online conference.
+The 24th Annual Graduate Student Conference will take place in hybrid format on December 1, 2021 from 4 - 9 PM.

 SAC also organizes a few events each semester to welcome new students, build community, and celebrate our accomplishments.
 While we focus on the needs and interests of students in our concentration, our community events are open to all.

 Listen to our community meeting from October 28th, 2020: "The Bullets that Missed Her: Healing the Wounds of Racial Trauma" with Dr. Jamila Lyiscott

 In this zoom meeting we explored Liberation Literacies in the time of COVID 19 with the social justice scholar and viral TED speaker, Dr. Lyiscott.
 The community came together for this invited lecture on Dr. Lyiscott's scholarship and activism around the intersections of language, race, and power in social justice education.

 We are committed to helping you complete your program of study.
 Please contact your academic advisor and/or the Student Advisory Committee (SAC) with any questions, comments, or concerns that rise up along your academic journey.
 Below are two general resources for graduate students in the College of Education: